1995 Sulabayan by-election: Nomination and campaign

 Barisan Nasional announced they will field Sakaran's son, Nasir in the by-election.
-This is the second time Nasir has stand in a by-election after his father resigned from a state seat; the first time was in 1990 Sulabayan state election, after Sakaran were appointed as federal minister and had to resign his seat.
+This is the second time Nasir has stand in a by-election after his father resigned from a state seat; the first time was in 1990 Sulabayan by-election, after Sakaran were appointed as federal minister and had to resign his seat.
 Nasir, then under United Sabah National Organisation (USNO), won the by-election, and held the seat until his father again stands in Sulabayan, after USNO and Sabah People's United Front (BERJAYA) merged in 1991 to form UMNO Sabah, for the 1994 state election.
 PBS, now the main opposition in the Sabah assembly, has stated that they would not contest in the by-election, due to protest against SPR for using outdated 1993 electoral roll instead of the new 1994 roll.

 After the nominations closed on 16 January, it was confirmed the will be a contest between BN candidate and 3 other independent candidates for the seat.
 Of the independent candidates, 2 of them, Jatlani Ibnu Sarin and Amir Salleh Abdul Rahman announced their support for BN and withdraws from the by-election; however their name and symbols will still appears on the vote paper as their announcement was made after nomination period is closed.